Loretz1/CDRec/README.md

     weight_decay: 0.0
 ```

+The above example illustrates a typical three-stage training pipeline for cold-start mapping methods:
+source-domain pretraining, target-domain pretraining, and final cross-domain user mapping on overlapped users.

 Each training stage must specify the following **required parameters**:
 - `name`: unique identifier of the training stage
 - `state`: data loading mode for this stage